linghuiluo/CGBench/simplerestcontroller/SPRINGBENCH.md

 * Taint flows:
   * Command injection
     * Description: The user can send a message over a request parameter which is directly returned in the response body without proper sanitization.
-    * Source: the return value of the method getParameter in SimpleRestController within the method sendMessageBack (line 13).
+    * Source: the return value of the method getParameter in
+        * Line(s): 13
+        * Class: SimpleRestController
+        * Method: sendMessageBack
-    * Sink: the return statement of the method sendMessageBack (line 14).
+    * Sink: the return value of a method sendMessageBack in
+        * Line(s): 14
+        * Class: SimpleRestController
+        * Method: sendMessageBack